Matthew Bronfman: Philanthropy

 Bronfman is the chairman of the international steering committee of Limmud FSU, a program focused on strengthening the Jewish identities of Russian-speaking Jews, and the chairman of the American Jewish Committee’s ACCESS, which trains Jewish professionals to shape public opinion and policy around the world.
 He is also the managing principal of the Treetops Foundation, a charity focused on Jewish philanthropy and is on the boards of 92nd Street Y and the Canadian Centre for Architecture.

 Personal life

 Bronfman has been married four times.
-His first wife was Fiona Woods; they divorced in June 1997.
-They had three children: Gabriela Talia Bronfman, Eli Miles Bronfman, and Jeremy Samuel Bronfman.

-In December 1997, he married Lisa Belzberg, daughter of Canadian businessman Samuel Belzberg, with whom he has three children, Sasha Eliana Bronfman, Tess Emanuella Bronfman and Ezekiel Belzberg Bronfman.

-In 2005, he married Stacey Kaye with whom he had one child, Coby Benjamin Bronfman; they divorced in 2016.

-In April 2017, he married Israeli Melanie Lavie with whom he had his eighth child, James Raphael Bronfman, and his ninth child, Stella Ann Bronfman.
+He married first wife Fiona (née Woods) in 1982; they separated in 1993, and finalized their divorce in June 1997.
+They had three children, Eli Miles, Jeremy Samuel, and Gabriela Talia.
+In December 1997, he married Lisa Belzberg, daughter of Samuel Belzberg and sister-in-law of Strauss Zelnick, while she was eight and a half months pregnant with their second child.
+They met through Les Wexner's religious studies course at Wexner's Heritage Foundation.
+They divorced in 2002 after Belzberg was photographed in an intimate pose with Bill Clinton by Newsweek.
+The couple had three children, Sasha Eliana, Tess Emanuella, and Ezekiel "Zeke" Belzberg.
+In January 2005, he wed Stacey Kaye on the island of Anguilla, and they divorced in 2016 with one child, Coby Benjamin.
+In April 2017, he married Israeli Melanie Lavie, with whom he had two children, James Raphael and Stella Ann.

 He currently resides in Manhattan.
 His sons Jeremy and Eli founded Lincoln Avenue Capital, a real estate investor and developer in affordable housing.
 His son, Zeke, is the cofounder and CEO of XED Beverages.